moneyadviceservice/react_library/src/components/Formfield/Formfield.md

 Does your form contain multiple sections of related inputs?
-Use `Formfield` to generate a `fieldset` element to group them, and the `legend` prop to provide a label for what this section is for.
+Use `Formfield` to generate a `fieldset` element to group them, and the `legend` prop to provide a label for what this section is for.<br/>
+Screen readers may repeat the legend for each control in the group, so the legend text should be brief and descriptive.
+#### **Note:**
+Fieldset and legend should only be used when a higher-level label is necessary.
+Single checkboxes or basic radio buttons that make sense from their labels alone do not require fieldset and legend.<br/>
+Nested fieldsets can cause odd screen reader behavior and should be avoided.
 ```jsx
 import { Form, Formfield } from '@moneypensionservice/directories';